Thiagojm/RngKitPSG/README.md

 >>To collect data, select the device to use, or multiple devices and click "Start".
 You can set the sample size (in bits) and the sample interval (in seconds).
 BitBabbler supports folds 0–4 (0 = RAW; 1–4 = XOR folding).
 TrueRNG has no fold option.
 PseudoRNG uses the Python `secrets` module that gathers entropy from your system; it is not a good source of true randomness, but you can use it if you don’t have a hardware RNG.
 Hit "Stop" when you wish to stop the process.
-Two files are going to be created inside the "1-SavedFiles" folder.
+Two files are going to be created inside the `data/raw/` folder by default (override with env `RNGKIT_DATA_DIR`).
 One with .bin extension and another with .csv.
 The .bin is in binary form and is used as a controller.
 The .csv contains more info, like the time of each collected series and the count of 'ones' that appeared in each series.
 Usually it will be better to analyse the .csv file.

 >### Analysing: